The SJC is governed by a set of by-laws:

 Art.
 7. Notice of Meetings –

-Notice of the Annual General Meeting and all Special General Meetings shall be given to the members in writing in the Upstream Journal or in any other appropriate communication at least two (2) weeks prior to the meeting.
+Notice of the Annual General Meeting and all Special General Meetings shall be given to the members in writing by postal mail, electronic mail, or in any other appropriate communication at least two (2) weeks prior to the meeting.
 The notice should set out the principle business to be considered at the meeting.

 Art.
 8. Quorum –